-The cover of this month’s special Christmas edition of Yours magazine (available in the Church coffee bar) is adorned by Amy Crocker’s winning entry to the 2016 Moderator’s Christmas Card competition.
+The cover of this month’s special Christmas edition of Yours magazine (available in the Church coffee bar) is adorned by the winning entry to the 2016 Moderator’s Christmas Card competition, drawn by one of our young people in Junior Church.
 It’s an annual competition run by Wessex Synod to find a worthy picture to decorate the Moderator’s Christmas card.
-This is then sent out to all Ministers and churches in the Synod the following year, so Amy’s artwork will travel far and wide!
-Well done to Amy for her fantastic design and look out for it on the Mod’s Christmas card when it appears on our hall board in the next month.
+This is then sent out to all Ministers and churches in the Synod the following year, so the artwork will travel far and wide!
+Well done to our winner for her fantastic design!
+Look out for it on the Mod’s Christmas card when it appears on our hall board in the next month.

 We had some excellent entries to the competition from our young people.
-One piece worthy of particular commendation is Katie Giffin’s advent candle design, which I have on good authority came a very close second to Amy’s picture.
-Well done Katie.
+One piece worthy of particular commendation is an advent candle design, which I have on good authority came a very close second to the winning picture.

 Sometimes it’s in the very simplest things in life that God comes close to us.
 The gentle smile freely offered, the kind word of encouragement carefully chosen, the support found in meaningful friendships, or the tender embrace when words simply aren’t enough.
 In these moments of simplicity God comes close to us; in these moments of illumination the darkness is rolled back.
 So, as you venture through Christmas, look for God in the simple as well as the profound, and be prepared to shine God’s light back into the world and the lives of others.